blackducksoftware/blackduck-alert/deployment/docker-swarm/external-db/README.md

 ### Upgrade with Black Duck
 1. Run ```docker stack rm <STACK_NAME>``` replacing <STACK_NAME> with the name of the stack to be used in the deployment.
 2. Follow [Installation with Black Duck](#installation-with-black-duck)

+## Certificates
+This section describes how to configure the optional certificates.
+Please verify beforehand if custom certificates or certificate truststore must be used.

+### Using Custom Certificates
+- Custom certificates for the Alert Web server to present to clients.

+    - Before custom certificates can be used for Alert the signed certificate and key must be available.

+        - WEBSERVER_CUSTOM_CERT_FILE - The file containing the customer's signed certificate.
+        ```bash
+        docker secret create <STACK_NAME>_WEBSERVER_CUSTOM_CERT_FILE <PATH_TO_CERT_FILE>
+        ```
+        - Replace <STACK_NAME> with the name of the stack to be used in the deployment.
+        - Replace <PATH_TO_CERT_FILE> with the path to the certificate file.

+        - WEBSERVER_CUSTOM_KEY_FILE - The file containing the customer's key used to create the certificate.

+        ```bash
+        docker secret create <STACK_NAME>_WEBSERVER_CUSTOM_KEY_FILE <PATH_TO_KEY_FILE>
+        ```
+        - Replace <STACK_NAME> with the name of the stack to be used in the deployment.
+        - Replace <PATH_TO_KEY_FILE> with the path to the certificate file.

+    - Uncomment the following secrets from the docker-compose.local-overrides.yml file alert service section.
+    ```yaml
+        alert:
+            secrets:
+                - WEBSERVER_CUSTOM_CERT_FILE
+                - WEBSERVER_CUSTOM_KEY_FILE
+    ```
+    - Uncomment the following secrets from the secrets section of the docker-compose.local-overrides.yml file.
+    ```yaml
+        secrets:
+            WEBSERVER_CUSTOM_CERT_FILE:
+                external: true
+                name: "<STACK_NAME>_WEBSERVER_CUSTOM_CERT_FILE"
+            WEBSERVER_CUSTOM_KEY_FILE:
+                external: true
+                name: "<STACK_NAME>_WEBSERVER_CUSTOM_KEY_FILE"
+    ```
+    - Replace <STACK_NAME> with the name of the stack to be used in the deployment.

+### Using Custom Certificate TrustStore
+- Custom java TrustStore file for the Alert server to communicate over SSL to external systems.

+    You can import certificates via the Alert UI if you log in as a system administrator.
+This is the preferred option.
+    You may follow these instructions to supply a TrustStore on application startup.

+    Must have a valid JKS trust store file that can be used as the TrustStore for Alert.
+    If certificate errors arise, then this is the TrustStore where certificates will need to be imported to resolve those issues.

+    Only one of the following secrets needs to be created.
+If both are created, then jssecacerts secret will take precedence and be used by Alert.

+    - Create the secret.
+Only create one of the following secrets.
+        - jssecacerts - The java TrustStore file with any custom certificates imported.
+            ```bash
+            docker secret create <STACK_NAME>_jssecacerts <PATH_TO_TRUST_STORE_FILE>
+            ```
+            - Replace <STACK_NAME> with the name of the stack to be used in the deployment.
+            - Replace <PATH_TO_TRUST_STORE_FILE> with the path to the TrustStore file to be used.

+        or

+        - cacerts - The java TrustStore file with any custom certificates imported.
+            ```bash
+            docker secret create <STACK_NAME>_cacerts <PATH_TO_TRUST_STORE_FILE>
+            ```
+            - Replace <STACK_NAME> with the name of the stack to be used in the deployment.
+            - Replace <PATH_TO_TRUST_STORE_FILE> with the path to the TrustStore file to be used.

+    - Uncomment the following from the docker-compose.local-overrides.yml file from the secrets section near the bottom of the file.
+    ```yaml
+        secrets:
+            jssecacerts:
+                external: true
+                name: "<STACK_NAME>_jssecacerts"
+    ```
+    or
+    ```yaml
+        secrets:
+            cacerts:
+                external: true
+                name: "<STACK_NAME>_cacerts"
+    ```
+    - Replace <STACK_NAME> with the name of the stack to be used in the deployment.
+    - Uncomment the following from the docker-compose.local-overrides.yml file from the services alert section
+    ```yaml
+        secrets:
+            - source: jssecacerts
+              target: jssecacerts
+              mode: 0664
+    ```
+    or
+    ```yaml
+        secrets:
+            - source: cacerts
+              target: cacerts
+              mode: 0664
+    ```
+    Note: The mode (file permissions) must be specified because the certificate file is copied to a location Alert uses internally.
+Read/Write permissions are required to copy the file and import certificates into the TrustStore.

+    - Create a docker secret containing the password for the trust store.
+        ```bash
+        docker secret create <STACK_NAME>_ALERT_TRUST_STORE_PASSWORD <FILE_CONTAINING_PASSWORD>
+        ```
+        - Replace <STACK_NAME> with the name of the stack to be used in the deployment.
+        - Replace <FILE_CONTAINING_PASSWORD> with the path to the file containing the password text.

+    - Make sure the alert service is uncommented from the docker-compose.local-overrides.yml file.
+    - Uncomment the following from the docker-compose.local-overrides.yml file alert service section.
+        ```yaml
+            alert:
+                secrets:
+                    - ALERT_TRUST_STORE_PASSWORD
+        ```
+    - Uncomment the following from the secrets section of the docker-compose.local-overrides.yml file.
+        ```yaml
+            secrets:
+                ALERT_TRUST_STORE_PASSWORD:
+                  external: true
+                  name: "<STACK_NAME>_ALERT_TRUST_STORE_PASSWORD"

+        ```
+        - Replace <STACK_NAME> with the name of the stack to be used in the deployment.

 ## Environment Variables
 Alert supports initial configuration of the application's components via environment variables.